 The good news is that crafting awesome content for your knowledge base isn’t nearly as complicated as many people think.

 With the right approach and a dash of know-how, you can author articles to improve your customer's and employee's experience with minimal stress.

 In this article, we’ll run-through eight best practices for creating great help content as well as share several examples to inspire your own.

 How to Write Effective Knowledge Base Articles

 When you boil it down, the difference between ineffective help content and brilliant help content is this: Brilliant help-content empowers users to accomplish whatever they set out to do.

-The following 8 practices will ensure your content helps users get the job done.
+The following 8 steps will ensure your knowledge base content helps users get the job done: